So I just received an e-mail that I am on Strict Probation…what does that mean?

 Should I make any changes to my schedule this semester?

 Maybe – this depends on what your schedule looks like for the semester.
-Some questions to consider:
+Some questions to ask yourself:

-- How many credits do you have?
-Would you do better this semester if you were only take 12 credits instead of 15 credits?
+- How many credits do I have?
+Would I do better this semester if I enrolled in 12 credits instead of 15 credits?

-- Do you have any F’s on your transcript?
-Have you considered repeating that course to help improve your GPA?
+- Do I have any F’s or D's on my transcript?
+Have I considered repeating those courses to help improve my GPA?

 Will strict probation affect my class registration for next semester?

 Yes.
-A hold will be placed on your account so you must meet with your advisor in order to register for classes for the next semester.
+A hold will be placed on your account so you are expected to meet with your advisor in order to register for classes for the next semester.
+Class Schedule:

 - Recommended you only register for 12-13 credits (or 6 for summer – not in the same session); and select classes that will give you the greatest potential for success.

 - Repeat coursework.
 If you have received an F or a D in a class (especially if it is a required course like Hum Biol 102) add at least 1 repeat course into your schedule.
 Repeat coursework can help boost your cumulative GPA faster.
 Contact Academic Advising with any questions.

 When I have to meet with my advisor, what do I talk about?